 Closing

 The game’s moderate success has inspired me to quit my job and go full-time indie.
-If you want to know if my localization efforts were worth it, and what kind of games I’ll make in the future make sure to subscribe.
+If you want to know if my localization and porting efforts were worth it, and what kind of games I’ll make in the future make sure to subscribe.